Andersey Island

-Andersey Island is a 273 acre area of flood-meadow and former flood-meadow south-east of Abingdon Bridge, Abingdon, Oxfordshire on the reach above Culham Lock in which parish it lies however maintaining close links with Abingdon by virtue of its current amenities.
-It is the second-largest island of the non-tidal course of the River Thames in England upstream of the Tideway — if disqualifying the villages of Dorney and Eton, Berkshire enclosed by the engineered Jubilee River.
-Andersey means Andrew's island after its chapel to St Andrew, demolished, built about 1050 CE.
+Andersey Island is a 273 acre area of flood-meadow and former flood-meadow south-east of Abingdon Bridge, Abingdon-on-Thames, Oxfordshire, England, on the reach of the River Thames above Culham Lock.
+It is in Culham parish, but has close links with Abingdon-on-Thames, which lies directly across the (main branch of the) Thames.
+It is the second-largest island in the non-tidal part of the Thames.
+(The largest is the recently created island between the Thames and the engineered Jubilee River channel, which encloses Dorney and Eton.)

+The A415 road, the main road leading south from Abingdon, crosses the island on a causeway.
+The Thames Path also crosses the island.

 Location

 The island is created by a natural anabranch (a corollary, specifically a meander cutoff) of the river, the Swift Ditch.
-Today it is a backwater and since at least the 1800s has been weir-controlled.
+Today it is a backwater, and since at least the 1800s has been weir-controlled.
 It comprises 273 acre and is the fifth largest island of the river including the outer reaches of its estuary, discounting the area south of the Jubilee River, a channel opened in 2004.